-DECEMBER 6, 2016: Used garments dumped in India via ships from East Asian countries are most sought after in Northeast Indian states of Nagaland, Meghalaya, Mizoram and others with the demand for these goods surging in at early October and lasting till Christmas eve.
+Used garments dumped in India via ships from East Asian countries are most sought after in Northeast Indian states of Nagaland, Meghalaya, Mizoram and others with the demand for these goods surging in at early October and lasting till the end of the winters.

-While a second-hand jacket can be bought for as cheap as Rs 150 at the beginning of December in Nagaland, the rates dip to as low as Rs 5-10 on Christmas eve, said local cloth sellers.
+While a second-hand jacket can be bought for as cheap as Rs 150 at the beginning of December in Nagaland, the rates dip to as low as Rs 5-10 on eve of Christmas , said local cloth sellers.

 “During the pre-Christmas period you can get anything from socks to a jacket to a pair of jeans for as cheap as Rs 5.
 The hawkers will shout the cheap rates out,” said seller Shelly Kemp in central Kohima’s second-hand market.